 What is Biodynamic Craniosacral Therapy?

-Biodynamic Craniosacral Therapy (BCST) is a therapeutic practice that uses gentle light touch to regulate the nervous system, ease physical pain and emotional stress, and promote balance in the body and mind.
+Biodynamic Craniosacral Therapy (BCST) is a therapeutic hands-on practice that uses gentle light touch to regulate the nervous system, ease physical pain and emotional stress, and promote balance in the body and mind.

 Craniosacral Therapy has its roots in the discoveries made by Osteopath Dr William Garner Sutherland in the late 1800s.
 He developed an approach to Osteopathy known as “the Cranial Concept”.
 These original concepts have been refined and extended to become the Biodynamic Craniosacral Therapy of today.